dlee08/SARDines-szhang60stuy-araf215-rohansen08-dlee08/design_tmplt.md

 3. Map changes based on delays

 ## Explicit Non-Goals
-We don't want to recreate google maps.
+We don't want to recreate Google/Apple Maps.
 Our intent is to develop a more in-depth transit map, rather than just a clone.

 Features intentionally excluded:
--
--
+- Multiple cities being integrated, since we want to focus on NYC's needs specifically and its unique system

 ---